Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_Motor_Drive_Datasheet/Operating_Power&Cooling.md

 The WaveSculptor 22 is supplied uncooled, and uses an external customer-supplied heatsink or waterblock to provide cooling for the system.
 This allows the end-user to optimise the cooling performance, weight, power consumption and drag of their cooling solution.

-Please refer to the [Cooling](http://localhost:4000/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Cooling.html) section in the User's Manual for calculations regarding cooling capacity and performance.
+Please refer to the [Cooling](http://localhost:4000/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Cooling.html) section in the User Manual for calculations regarding cooling capacity and performance.

 | Maximum instantaneous power output: | 20 | kVA| Note 15 |
 | Maximum cold plate design temperature: | 70 | °C | Note 16 |